 Online training course designed to present an overview of secondary traumatic stress and teach child welfare workers approaches and strategies to decrease risk for developing trauma-related symptoms.

-Promoting Resilience and Reducing Secondary Trauma Among Child Welfare Staff (PDF - 1116 KB)
+Promoting Resilience and Reducing Secondary Trauma Among Child Welfare Staff: Participant Handbook (PDF - 991 KB)

 ACS-NYU Children's Trauma Institute

 Presents training materials designed to mitigate the impact of secondary traumatic stress among child protective staff in New York City, and thereby increase staff job satisfaction, resilience, optimism, self-care and social support, and decrease staff attrition, stress reactivity and burnout.
 A Training Manual is also available.

 Secondary Trauma and Child Welfare Staff: Guidance for Supervisors and Administrators (PDF - 785 KB)